khaosans/basic-chat/docs/ARCHITECTURE.md

 - **Session State**: Streamlit session management with automatic cleanup
 - **Vector Store**: ChromaDB with configurable persistence and memory limits
+- **Session Database**: SQLite with optimized queries and connection pooling
 - **Cache Limits**: Configurable TTL and size limits with automatic eviction
 - **Resource Cleanup**: Automatic cleanup and garbage collection for optimal performance

 The memory management approach follows research on garbage collection and memory optimization (Jones and Lins 1996).
 The session state management incorporates research on web application state management and user session handling (Fielding and Reschke 2014).
+The SQLite implementation follows research on embedded database systems and performance optimization (Owens 2010).

 ## Security Architecture